Diversity and Inclusion

 - Build vertical advising and mentoring relationships between undergraduate, graduate students and faculty in the bioscience community.

 In late July/early August the BioCoRE Annual Symposium convenes over 200 renowned faculty from underrepresented groups plus faculty that study minority issues, administrators from North Carolina institutions, and students to:

 - Hear nationally acclaimed speakers address current research topics and diversity programs in science.

 - Showcase student research in oral and poster presentations.

 - Convene discussions on student career development.

 - Provide student workshops on research promotion, optimizing research, mentee relationships, and surviving setbacks.

-For underrepresented minority undergraduates (in and outside Duke University) interested in pursuing a PhD program in the biological sciences, our SROP provides a summer of mentored research along with a unique social experience.
-Research comes first, but also included during the 10-week program are game nights, dinners out, shopping excursions, a night at the Durham Bulls, and a tour of the world-renown Duke Lemur center.
+For underrepresented minority undergraduates (in and outside Duke University) interested in pursuing a biological sciences PhD program, Duke SROP provides a summer of mentored research along with a unique social experience.
+Research comes first, but also included during the 10-week program are game nights, dinners out, shopping excursions, a night at the Durham Bulls, and a tour of the world-renowned Duke Lemur center.
 SROP students are often matched with current research that’s happening in the Biochemistry department.
 Over the years, we’ve been happy to welcome many SROP alumni into our graduate program.
 All underrepresented minorities are encouraged to apply.

-The School of Medicine’s Office of Diversity and Inclusion helps foster a climate where faculty, students and staff experience a true sense of belonging while thriving and contributing their best work.
+The School of Medicine’s Office of Diversity and Inclusion fosters a climate where faculty, students, and staff experience a true sense of belonging while thriving and contributing their best work.
 Its goal is to attract and retain diverse, outstanding talent who are fully engaged and positively impact how we teach, work, learn and serve in an increasingly diverse world.